What Are Buy-to-Let Investments?

 What is a Buy-to-Let Mortgage?

-A buy-to-let mortgage is essentially a mortgage that is designed specifically for buy-to-let property.
+A buy to let mortgage is a specialised mortgage product designed specifically for buy to let properties.

 You can learn more about buy-to-let mortgages here.